johncmacy/django-from-excel/README.md

 **--overwrite:**

-Will overwrite existing `admin.py` and `models.py` files in the target app; otherwise, a unique hex string will be appended to the filenames, such as `models_120f77f8.py`.
+Will overwrite existing `admin.py` and `models.py` files in the target app; otherwise, a unique hex string will be appended to the file names, such as `models_120f77f8.py`.

 WARNING: If you have existing models and specify `--overwrite`, they will be lost forever!